Subbase (pavement)

 In highway engineering, subbase is the layer of aggregate material laid on the subgrade, on which the base course layer is located.
 It may be omitted when there will be only foot traffic on the pavement, but it is necessary for surfaces used by vehicles.

 Subbase is often the main load-bearing layer of the pavement.
 Its role is to spread the load evenly over the subgrade.
 The materials used may be either unbound granular, or cement-bound.
+Subbase is often abberevated as the GSB (Granular Sub-Base).

+Quality

 The quality of subbase is very important for the useful life of the road and can outlive the life of the surface, which can be scraped off and, after checking that the subbase is still in good condition, a new layer can be applied.

-Unbound granular materials are usually crushed stone, crushed slag or concrete, or slate.